cjoshmartin-com/design-patterns-react/markdown.md

     - `var` can became globally scoped, if not inside a function --

-    - Type a variable with out a variable type, that variable will become gobally scoped
+    - Type a variable with out a variable type and that variable will become gobally scoped

 ```javascript
     (